AryanSinghIIIT/Snake-Game/README.md

 # Snake-Game

-Note: You Can only play this app in your PC/Laptop only.
+Note: You Can only play this app in your PC/Laptop.

 Rules:
 (1)-You can move the snake using arrow button ← ↑ → ↓